TAP stands for Therapy, Activities and Products.

 In most of the activities, recycled materials are used to create timeless, innovative, functional and practical creative products.

-Timeless focuses on the availability of items directly from the surrounding environment.
-Items that are available NOW, at present, and the use of such items to create quality re-useable “new” products/articles.
+TiC focuses on the availability of items directly from the surrounding environment.
+Items that are available NOW, at present, and the use of such items to create quality re-useable “new” products.